The Tango binary translator consists of several components:

-- Package manager integration: Tango can be integrated with the OS package manager so that the pre-translator is automatically invoked when a package is installed or updated.
+Package manager integration: Tango can be integrated with the OS package manager so that the pre-translator is automatically invoked when an AArch32 package is installed or updated.

 The Tango binary translation technology is based on the PhD research of Amanieu d'Antras, from the University of Manchester.
 The following publications describe Tango's predecessor, called MAMBO-X64, in more detail:

 Amanieu d'Antras, Cosmin Gorgovan, Jim Garside, and Mikel Luján.
 2017.
 Low overhead dynamic binary translation on ARM.
 SIGPLAN Not.
 52, 6 (June 2017), 333-346.